-O.LOAD This security objective specifies that the loading of a package into the card must be secure.
-Evidence of the origin of the package is enforced (FCO\NRO.2/CM) and the integrity of the corresponding data is under the control of the PACKAGE LOADING information flow policy (FDP\IFC.2/CM, FDP\IFF.1/CM) and FDP\UIT.1/CM.
+O.LOAD This security objective specifies that the loading of a CAP file into the card must be secure.
+Evidence of the origin of the CAP file is enforced (FCO\NRO.2/CM) and the integrity of the corresponding data is under the control of the CAP FILE LOADING information flow policy (FDP\IFC.2/CM, FDP\IFF.1/CM) and FDP\UIT.1/CM.
 Appropriate identification and authentication (FIA\UAU.1/CM, FIA\UID.1/CM) and transmission mechanisms are also enforced (FTP\ITC.1/CM).

-O.DELETION This security objective specifies that applet and package deletion must be secure.
-The non-introduction of security holes is ensured by the ADEL access control policy (FDP\ACC.2/ADEL, FDP\ACF.1/ADEL).
-The integrity and confidentiality of data that does not belong to the deleted applet or package is a by-product of this policy as well.
+O.DELETION This security objective specifies that applet and CAP file deletion must be secure.
+The nonintroduction of security holes is ensured by the ADEL access control policy (FDP\ACC.2/ADEL, FDP\ACF.1/ADEL).
+The integrity and confidentiality of data that does not belong to the deleted applet or CAP file is a by-product of this policy as well.
 Non-accessibility of deleted data is met by FDP\RIP.1/ADEL and the TSFs are protected against possible failures of the deletion procedures (FPT\FLS.1/ADEL, FPT\RCV.3/Installer).
 The security functional requirements of the class FMT (FMT\MSA.1/ADEL, FMT\MSA.3/ADEL, and FMT\SMR.1/ADEL) included in the group ADELG also contribute to meet this objective.